heikkill/easy-inject/README.md

 new EasyInject(new EasyInjectSettings(true, false, false, false, false));
 ```

-..or simply implement a class inherited from ```EasyInjectSettings```.
+..or simply implement a class inherited from ```EasyInjectSettings``` and place it on the classpath.
 It will be scanned and hopefully found by EasyInject.